KuroganeToyama/blog/src/content/blog/2025-12-03-junior-high.md

 In my place, we always had this prestigious city-level contest near the end of grade 9.
 So training was to begin when grade 9 began, and selection was thus done at the end of grade 8.
 So grade 8 just turned into a year of grinding for the selection test.
 I could barely do math, but I couldn't do any other subject at all, so I decided to grind math anyway.
 I didn't really want to do any of it, but my parents goaded me into trying, so I did just that.

 As always, my class' reputation was truly something to be feared among students and teachers.
 You could call it a legend even, and you wouldn't be exagerrating much.
-It was very hardly the case that you could find a class so bad that it induced trauma into every single techer who ever had the misfortune of having to teach that class.
+It was very hardly the case that you could find a class so bad that it induced trauma into every single teacher who ever had the misfortune of having to teach that class.
 But somehow, we had one, and it was my class.
 Terrific.

 My best friend (at that time anyway) had a crush on a girl!
 I tried to be the best wingman ever, and I was fucking excellent at it.
 Too bad, his interest in her went away after 2 months or so.
 Instead, I had a crush on her.
 I even dreamed of a family with her.
 Dear lord I was pathetic.